UK inflation falls for first time in nearly a year | Headlines

 - United Kingdom

-Prices for vehicle fuels and lubricants dropped by 6.8% in August, their largest monthly fall since April 2020.
-However, Britain is still battling the highest inflation among the world's seven largest advanced economies, although some EU countries - including the Netherlands and Spain - have higher rates.

-Natural gas prices have surged across Europe following Russia's invasion of Ukraine, even in countries such as Britain which imported very little.
-Interest rate futures show a 79% chance that the BoE will raise rates by 75 basis points to 2.5% on Sept.
-22, which would be its biggest rate rise since 1989, excluding a brief attempt to bolster sterling during a 1992 exchange rate crisis.
+Financial markets see an 80% chance that the BoE will raise rates by 0.75 percentage points to 2.5% on Sept.
+22. This would be its biggest rate rise since 1989, excluding a brief attempt to bolster sterling during a 1992 exchange rate crisis.
+Most economists polled by Reuters think a half-point rise is more likely, but also expect the BoE to continue raising rates into next year, despite a slowing economy at risk of recession.

+Britain has been hit hard by the surge in European natural gas prices caused by Russia's invasion of Ukraine, which has added to post-COVID supply-chain bottlenecks and labour shortages, creating an intense squeeze on living standards.
+Britain's inflation is the highest in the G7 group of big advanced economies, although below that in several European countries, including Spain and the Netherlands.

-The BoE's task of returning inflation to its 2% target has been made slightly easier, in the short term at least, by new Prime Minister Liz Truss's decision to cap household energy prices, which had been due to rise 80% in October.
-Before that, inflation had been at risk of exceeding 15% early next year, according to some economists.
+STICKY INFLATION?
+The BoE's task of returning inflation to its 2% target has been made slightly easier, in the short term at least, by new Prime Minister Liz Truss's decision to cap household energy prices, which will rise by 25% rather than 80% in October.

-Capital's Dales said he now expected inflation to peak at 11% in October, when the cap takes effect - below the BoE's forecast last month of a peak above 13%.
-Separate factory cost and selling price data brought good news on inflation pressure in the pipeline, being weaker than all forecasts.
+Before the cap, economists had forecast inflation could exceed 15% early next year.
+The government is expected to use public borrowing to compensate energy companies for the lower prices - which is likely to cost around 100 billion pounds ($116 billion) - and has promised other support and tax cuts.

+This extra stimulus for an economy which is running close to capacity, with the lowest unemployment since 1974, will sustain domestic inflation pressures and require the BoE to raise rates by more to return inflation to its 2% target, economists say.
+"While such fiscal interventions will ease the near-term pain for consumers as well as lower the peak rate of inflation, they tilt the risks to our medium-term inflation calls to the upside," said Kallum Pickering, senior economist at bank Berenberg.

+Financial markets expect BoE rates to peak around 4.5% in the middle of next year.
+There were mixed messages for the future path of inflation in Wednesday's numbers.
+CPI rose by 0.5% in August from July on a non-seasonally adjusted basis - below economists' forecasts of 0.6% and less than the month before.

-Input prices for materials and energy fell 1.2% in monthly terms in August, the first fall in two years and driven by falling crude oil prices.
-Factory selling prices also fell slightly on the month.
-Core CPI - which excludes food, energy, alcohol and tobacco prices, and which some economists think gives a better steer of long-term price trends - picked up to 6.3% from 6.2%, its highest since 1992.
+Prices for vehicle fuels and lubricants dropped by 6.8% in August, their largest monthly fall since April 2020, and producer price data showed lower pressure in the pipeline.
+Manufacturers' costs for raw materials and energy fell 1.2% in monthly terms in August, the first drop in two years as crude oil prices eased.
+Factory selling prices also declined slightly on the month.

+However, core CPI - which excludes food, energy, alcohol and tobacco prices, and which some economists think gives a better steer for medium-term price trends - picked up to an annual 6.3% from 6.2%, its highest since 1992.
+The BoE also keeps a close watch on surveys of public and business expectations for future inflation - which have hit record highs - as well as on wages, which are rising faster than the BoE is comfortable with, though much less than inflation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)